zxj5470/Kartlin/README.md

 # Kartlin
-It is a joke project.
+It is a joke project to transform Kotlin code to Dart code.

 ## First step (Dart part)
-- [ ] Read Dart SDK as Kotlin module . (like an *.knm for Kotlin Native)
+- [ ] To read Dart SDK API as Kotlin packages/classes/functions. (like an *.knm in Kotlin Native)

 ### Dart grammars:
 - [ ] TODO